MicrosoftDocs/azure-stack-docs/AKS-Hybrid/create-storage-classes.md

 | `arcsc.microsoft.com/require-performance` | `Standard`, `Premium`, `Ultra` |
 | `arcsc.microsoft.com/require-failover` | `Slow`, `Fast`, `Super` |

 This feature also considers **access modes**.
-If the PVC specifies `spec.accessModes`, the service only chooses storage classes that either support all of the PVC's `spec.accessModes`, or didn't have their supported access modes detected.
+If the PVC specifies `spec.accessModes`, the service only chooses storage classes that either support all of the PVC's `spec.accessModes`, or that didn't detect their supported access modes.

 For example, the following YAML code creates a PVC that requires a storage class that has at least the `Standard` performance level, and supports the `ReadWriteOnce` access mode.